CREATION of PHOTOHISTORY from hearsay

 “No photographer name or studio stamp appears on these photographs.
 It is likely that the photographer was either A.H.
 Boyd or Thomas J. Nevin.
 An essay supporting attribution to Boyd, prepared by Julia Clark, Manager Interpretations and Collections, Port Arthur Historic Site, is on file (TRIM R07/44377); copies available on request.”

 Why leave the reference to such a poorly researched and facticious essay, an essay padded with irrelevant convictism and singularly intent on deceiving the reader?
-This entry too will have to be amended.
+Clark’s essay is not bona fide research, she has written it and forwarded it to the NLA with malicious intent.
+Not one proposition in this entry about Boyd is even plausible.
 The NLA holds a file of ephemera relating to Nevin and their holdings of the Tasmanian convict cartes, cited as:

 Record Id: 41137628 (Australian Library Collections)

 Title:[Nevin, T. J. : photography related ephemera material collected by the National Library of Australia].